farcDev0001/data-analysis-pipeline/README.md

 # Reporting

 * When you execute main.py (see -h) you will see the graph you chose.
-* The plot will be saved in outputs, please don´t send de email
 * Then you can write your report in /inputs/report.txt.
-Save the txt (don´t move or rename it) and close de plote.
-The program import the plot and the content of report.txt to a pdf in outputs.
+Save the txt (don´t move or rename it) and close de plot.
+The program imports the plot and the content of report.txt to a pdf in outputs.
-* Execute again the script and send de email if you want.
+* The program can send an email automatically if you wants.

 # Personal report